fuelen/ecto_dev_logger/README.md

 ### Format queries

-It is possible to format queries using a `:before_inline_callback` option.
+It is possible to format queries using the `:before_inline_callback` option.
-Here is an example of setup using [pgFormatter](https://github.com/darold/pgFormatter) as an external utility:
+Here is an example setup using [pgFormatter](https://github.com/darold/pgFormatter) as an external utility:
 ```elixir
 defmodule MyApp.Application do
   def start(_type, _args) do